 I have my sister-in-law to thank for introducing our girls to this craze.
 I had never heard of it until she bought one for our oldest’s birthday.
 Ever since then, our girls have done several of these and I have to say, they turn out gorgeous.

 To be honest, when my sister-in-law told me about it, I wasn’t sure how committed my daughter would be to finishing the picture.
 But all three of our girls have finished their own pictures and loved doing them.

 Even our preteen, who doesn’t sit still for long, has been super engaged when working on her picture.

 After the recipient of your gift finishes the picture, she can frame and display it; she’ll love showing off her handiwork.

 You might think that teen girls are not going to be thrilled with getting a Paint by Number Kit as a gift, but you would be wrong.
-Paint by Number has made quite the comeback and gaining popularity with the younger generation.
+Paint by Number has made quite the comeback and gained popularity with the younger generation.

 If your girl is crafty or artistic, she’s going to love it!
 Here are some really gorgeous designs to choose from.
 (I’m planning to try my hand at it, too, and I have my eye on this one.)